Last updated on January 22nd, 2021 at 04:29 pm

 - Check with your bank if you need to unlock Colombia to make cash withdrawals at ATMs.

-- Depending on the activities planned, you should get necessary clothes and equipment before traveling.
-For example, size 44 and bigger shoes are difficult to get around Colombia.
+- Depending on the activities planned, you should get the necessary clothes and equipment before traveling.
+For example, size 44 and bigger shoes are difficult to get throughout Colombia.

 - Make sure you have the necessary vaccinations